 It is unacceptable to receive gifts on a regular basis or to suggest to pupils that gifts are appropriate or desired.
-If you are unsure whether to accept a gift you must consult the Head, the Bursar or one of the Deputy Heads.
+If you are unsure whether to accept a gift you must consult the Head or the Financial Controller.
 Further information and guidance is provided in the Anti-Corruption and Bribery Policy in the Staff Handbook.